Skip to content

 All requests or recommendations from third parties – from adjustments to arrangements for exams – need to be supported by appropriate documentary evidence of a disability.
 If you have a disability, learning difficulty or long-term health condition, please remember that it’s your responsibility to provide this evidence.

-If you are dyslexic and your assessment report recommends the use of a PC, scribe or reader in exams, you must confirm your exam arrangements with us before your access statement is agreed.
-It’s important that you attend a dyslexia advice session to discuss this further, and qualify the kind of support you’ll require.
+If you are dyslexic and your assessment report recommends the use of a PC, scribe, or reader in exams, you must confirm your exam arrangements with us before your Access Statement is agreed.
+It’s important that you attend a dyslexia advice session to discuss this further, and qualify the kind of support you require.

 Please note that we are unable to include recommendations that are not detailed in your evidence regarding a scribe, reader, extra time and rest breaks.

 Please be aware that the NTU Exams team observe deadlines for notification of students requiring additional exam arrangements, such as extra time.
-In order to have these adjustments in place for the January and end of year exams, you must provide sufficient evidence of a diagnosis, confirm your examination arrangements and have an Access Statement in place prior to exam deadlines.
+To have these adjustments in place for the January and end-of-year exams, you must provide sufficient evidence of a diagnosis, confirm your examination arrangements and have an Access Statement in place prior to exam deadlines.

 Please see the exam web pages for important information, such as the deadline dates for the submission of individual exam arrangements and your responsibilities as a student.